GannettDigital/graphql-gen/README.md

 For details in using this tooling see the documentation and examples in the [Go docs](http://godoc.org/github.com/GannettDigital/graphql-gen)

 ## Building/Testing
-This project uses the Go package management tool [Dep](https://github.com/golang/dep) for dependencies.
-To leverage this tool to install dependencies, run the following command from the project root:

-    dep ensure

-Testing is done using standard go tooling, ie `go test ./...`
+Build and Testing are done using standard go tooling, ie `go test ./...`